Technical Calculator

 Coordinates (x3, y3)

-“The point through which all the three medians of a triangle pass is said to be the centroid of a triangle”
+“The factor through which all the three medians of a triangle skip is said to be the centroid of a triangle”

-The concept of the centroid relates to that of the midpoint of a line segment.
+The idea of the centroid pertains to that of the midpoint of a line segment.

 \(A = (x_1, y_1), B = (x_2, y_2), C = (x_3, y_3)\)

-If an isosceles triangle has legs of length ‘l’ and height ‘h’, then the centroid is:
+In the case of an isosceles triangle with legs of length \(l\) and height \(h\), the centroid is calculated as:

 \(G = \left(\dfrac{l}{2}, \dfrac{h}{3}\right)\)